Omission. 24th January 2022.

 My laptop is open.

-He: "Do you want to talk about that assignment?"
+He asks me if I want to talk about that assignment?

 Me: "No, no, there is nothing to be done, the words are all there.
 I just need to read them all out and make sure it makes a coherent story.
 Just I realize what a constructivist I am, meanings are all created through relationships, and I don't know what the person marking the assignment wants me to say; do they want a liturgy of possible things that could go wrong?
 Well I will do that, but basically people want to be accepted and loved and when they are ostracized they feel terrible"